mozilla/legal-docs/en/firefox_privacy_notice_preview.md

 As you type a search query within Firefox, Firefox offers [search suggestions](https://support.mozilla.org/kb/search-suggestions-firefox) to provide you with faster and more direct access to what you’re looking for.
 Some of the search suggestions come from your search provider (“Search Suggestions”).
 Others come from Firefox, and are based on information stored on your local device (including recent search terms, open tabs, and previously visited URLs), or content from Mozilla and Mozilla’s partners, including paid sponsors and internet resources like Wikipedia (“Suggestions from Firefox”).

 By default, Firefox shows Search Suggestions.
-Suggestion requests — including your real-time search query and technical data — are sent directly to your search provider as you type, and processed according to your search provider’s privacy notice (linked below).
+Suggestion requests — including your real-time search query and technical data — are sent directly to your search provider as you type, and processed according to your search provider’s privacy notice ([linked below](#privacy-notices-for-search-providers)).
 You can turn off Search Suggestions or change your default search provider at any time, as outlined on this [Firefox Support](https://support.mozilla.org/kb/firefox-suggest) page.

 Users in the United States and certain other regions will also receive Suggestions from Firefox.
 You can turn these off entirely, or just turn off sponsored Suggestions from Firefox, in your browser settings.

 In the United States, Firefox fetches suggestions from Mozilla’s servers as you type your query.
 We use a privacy preserving technology called [OHTTP](https://blog.mozilla.org/en/products/firefox/partnership-ohttp-prio/), which combines encryption and a proxy server to conceal your IP address and other identifying information.
 Your real-time search query, along with technical, interaction, and IP-derived location data are passed through this OHTTP proxy by default before being sent to Mozilla.
 This helps prevent anyone (including Mozilla) from associating your specific query with you, or from combining it with unrelated information about your browsing activity.
 Mozilla processes this data to serve you relevant suggestions, understand how useful the suggestions are to you, and improve the service.
 In some circumstances Mozilla’s partners will receive de-identified search and interaction data, in order to serve relevant suggestions and measure user engagement with suggested content.

 Some users — including users in some regions outside the U.S. and U.S.-based users who deselect “retrieve Suggestions from Mozilla as you type” in their settings — will instead receive locally processed results when using the Suggestions from Firefox feature.
 For these users, the suggestions will be served locally, using information stored on your device, in your copy of Firefox.
 Your de-identified click and interaction data for specific query keywords (but not your search query) are sent to Mozilla via OHTTP to conceal your IP address and other identifying information.
 For sponsored suggestions, our partners may receive aggregated information about which of their suggestions are shown and clicked on, but not which users saw the suggestions or which keywords caused those suggestions to be served.
-(If Suggestions from Firefox are unavailable in your region, you will only receive suggestions from your search provider).
+(If Suggestions from Firefox are unavailable in your region, you will only receive suggestions Search Suggestions).

 ### Serve relevant content and advertising on Firefox New Tab

-Firefox shows content and advertising on the New Tab page to support its development, which you can turn off at any time in your browser settings.
+Firefox shows content on New Tab, along with advertising to support its development.
+You can turn these off at any time in your browser settings.

 We use technical data, language preference, and IP-derived location to serve this content in the correct format (i.e. for mobile vs desktop), language, and relevant location.
 Mozilla collects technical and interaction data, such as the position, size, views and clicks on New Tab content or ads, to understand how people are interacting with our content and to personalize future content, including sponsored content.
 This data may be shared with our advertising partners on an aggregated and/or de-identified basis.

 In some regions, we use this data to build models and group users based on common attributes.
 These groupings help us understand how people are interacting with our content and to personalize future content, including sponsored content.
 We use on-device processing and OHTTP to avoid revealing to Mozilla the attributes of any specific user.
 [Learn more](https://support.mozilla.org/kb/firefox-new-tab-personalization).

 We also work with advertising providers to deliver relevant sponsored content using programmatic technologies.
-To support this, we may share limited, non-identifying information–such as device type, IP-derived location information, and category of content viewed-to help determine which ads to display.
-We don’t share any information that directly identifies you.
+To support this, we may share limited, non-identifying information — such as device type, IP-derived location information, and category of content viewed — to help determine which ads to display.
+We don’t share any information that identifies you.
 You can turn off sponsored content in your New Tab settings at any time.

 In some cases, when ads are enabled on New Tab, additional browsing and interaction data (including interactions with our advertisers) may also be processed locally on your device to measure the effectiveness of those ads; the [shortcuts](https://support.mozilla.org/kb/about-new-tab-page#w_shortcuts) feature also uses browsing data locally on your device to select top shortcuts, some of which may be sponsored.
 Any such data will only be shared with Mozilla and/or our advertising partners via our privacy-preserving technologies on an aggregated and/or de-identified basis.